Skip to main content

 As a social landlord, we are accountable to the Regulator of Social Housing.

-The regulator has recently introduced a national standard for assessing the performance of social landlords in providing good quality homes and services in England.
+The regulator has a national standard for assessing the performance of social landlords in providing good quality homes and services in England.

-To help measure performance against that new standard, the regulator has introduced ‘tenant satisfaction measures’, which social landlords must gather and report annually.
+To help measure performance against that standard, the regulator requires social landlords to gather and report ‘tenant satisfaction measures’, or TSMs, annually.

-This survey forms part of those measures, by gathering tenants’ views and opinions looking back over the last 12 months.
+This survey forms part of those TSMs, by gathering tenants’ views and opinions looking back over the last 12 months.

 Feedback & Share